swarna339/Dice_roller/README.md

 Solution :
 I have solved this using Python Flask web Frame work and diplay the results with Html and Css elements

+To Run this :
+ Flask should be installed in your system and support the anaconda environment .

+ Then open this project in your github

+  Run command : python app.py